dipjyotimetia/EventShark/docs/usage.md

 - **Performance Testing**: Run targeted performance tests on consumer applications.

 By using Event Shark, you can accelerate your Kafka-driven development, gain confidence in your consumer code, and optimize performance.

+## Utilities

+### AVSC to JSON Converter
+Convert Avro schemas to JSON for use with the Schema Registry.
+See [script/avsc2json/readme.md](../script/avsc2json/readme.md).

+### Example Kafka Consumer
+A sample Go consumer is provided in [script/consumer/main.go](../script/consumer/main.go) to help you test event consumption from Kafka topics.